 This is a standard mouse cable.
 It is normally supplied with the keyboard.
 Note that different workstation types allow for different mouse connections.
 On Unix workstations, the mouse is often connected to the keyboard, while most PCs provide a socket on the computer assembly.

 C4 / C5 - SCSI cables

 These cables are used only if the Operator Station is supplied with external SCSI storage devices.

-When applicable, the cables are provided by the manufacturer.
+The cables are then supplied by the manufacturer.

 C6 - Centronics printer